guzba/waterpark/README.md

 Waterpark provides thread-safe object pools and a generic `Pool[T]` to create your own.

-Waterpark is brand new so right now Waterpark only has one ready-to-go pool, `waterpark/pg`, which provides a Postgres database connection pool.
+Waterpark is brand new so right now there is only one built-in pool, `waterpark/pg`, which provides a Postgres database connection pool.

 I intend to add many more pools soon, such as for MySQL, SQLite, Redis etc.